-- Recruitment records specifically relating to Access NI and NISCC registration. - Covid-19: guidance for domiciliary care providers in Northern Ireland Updated 12 May 2020
+- Recruitment records specifically relating to Access NI and NISCC registration. - Covid-19: guidance for domiciliary care providers in Northern Ireland Updated 16 June 2020

 RQIA provided information to service users, staff and other stakeholders that will support feedback on the quality of service delivery.
 This included 'Tell us' cards, Service user's questionnaires and a staff poster to enable the stakeholders to feedback to the RQIA.
-The information received shows that people were satisfied with the current care and support.
+No feedback was received post inspection; however we did meet with a number of staff and service users during the inspection and have included their comments within this report.

-During the inspection we communicated with the services manager, two staff and we had the opportunity to meet three service users.
+During the inspection we communicated with the manager and two staff and had the opportunity to meet two service users.